Jaskaran-Singh99/Anime_quotes-node_app/README.md

-# Node js CRUD application/Task Manager
+# Anime quotes generator

-This is a basic nodejs crud application where the user can create, update or delete data
+This app uses axios to fetch the json data, everytime the user clicks on the 'new quotes' button a new random anime quote will be fetched using an API.

 ## Tech Stack

- Nodejs , Express, MongoDB, HTML, CSS
+ Nodejs , Express, MongoDB, HTML, CSS, Axios

 ## Run Locally